• uconn

 National Science Foundation (NSF)

-NSF has released guidance allowing for these costs to be directly charged to the grant.
+NSF has released guidance.pdf allowing for these costs to be directly charged to the grant.
 Per NSF, recipients who incur costs related to the cancellation of events, travel, or other activities necessary and reasonable for the performance of the award, or the pausing and restarting of grant funded activities due to the public health emergency, are authorized or charge these costs to their award.

 Defense Advanced Research Projects Agency (DARPA)